Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 #### TransportClient

 This client has been removed in v2.
 It is replaced by the MultiplexingClient.
-See this repo's multiplexing client sample for more information.
+See [this sample](mux-sample) for more information.

 #### Other notable breaking changes